 - Gently hold back paw fur from the nail.

 For cat claw clipping, watch our resource: How to trim cat’s nails: Step by step guide.

 For pup paw pampering, watch our resource: How to trim your pet’s nails.

 For dark nail tips, watch our resource: How to trim your dog’s dark nails.

-If you still find yourself or your companion animal experiencing stress with nail trimming, connect with your animal’s veterinarian for advice and support.
+If you still find yourself or your companion animal experiencing stress with nail trimming, contact your animal’s veterinarian for advice and support.

 Dogs only ask for your love and attention